All India N. R. Congress: 2011 Assembly elections

 In the 2011 assembly election, the AINRC is allied with J. Jayalalithaa's All India Anna Dravida Munnetra Kazhagam (AIADMK).
 Rangasamy formed the government by winning 15 seats in the election without consulting the AIADMK and refusing to share power with the pre-election alliance partner.
 So Jayalalithaa accused Rangasamy of betraying the coalition.

 2014 Lok Sabha election

-Chief Minister N Rangaswamy announced that R. Radhakrishnan, former Speaker of Puducherry Assembly, would be the AINRC candidate for the Puducherry constituency for 2014 Lok Sabha Election.
+Chief Minister N. Rangaswamy announced that R. Radhakrishnan, former Speaker of Puducherry Assembly, would be the AINRC candidate for the Puducherry constituency for 2014 Lok Sabha Election.
 Radhakrishnan won the lone Lok Sabha seat from Puducherry.

 2016 Assembly elections

-AINRC won eight seats in the 2016 Puducherry Legislative Assembly election while Congress has emerged as the single largest party with 15 seats.
-Therefore, Congress, along with Dravida Munnetra Kazhagam which won two seats, forms government.
+AINRC won eight seats in the 2016 Puducherry Legislative Assembly election while Congress emerged as the single largest party with 15 seats.
+Therefore, Congress, along with Dravida Munnetra Kazhagam which won two seats, formed the government.

+2019 Lok Sabha election

+The 2019 Indian general election was held in seven phases from 11 April to 19 May 2019 to constitute the 17th Lok Sabha.
+Polling for the lone Puducherry Lok Sabha constituency was held on 18 April 2019.

+The All India N. R. Congress (AINRC), as part of the National Democratic Alliance (NDA), fielded K. Narayanasamy from the Puducherry constituency.
+He contested against V. Vaithilingam of the Indian National Congress (INC), the candidate of the United Progressive Alliance (UPA).

+AINRC contested the sole Lok Sabha seat in Puducherry but was defeated by the INC. Narayanasamy received 247,956 votes, accounting for 31.36% of the total votes, while Vaithilingam secured 444,981 votes and 56.27% of the vote share.
+As a result, AINRC lost the lone Lok Sabha seat that it had won in the previous general election.

 2021 Assembly elections

 AINRC along with BJP won a clear majority of seats in the 2021 Puducherry Legislative Assembly election which paved way for the NDA to form a government in the Union Territory for the first time.